Schuture/ML-Final-Project/README.md

 ## DL algorithms

 Please refer to ```DL VoxCeleb analysis.ipynb``` for the DL-based methods.
 To run this notebook, please modify the data dir to your own dir.
+And you can download the [pre-extracted vocal features](https://drive.google.com/file/d/11RiR0uAF8rgvOagO3mjqLEjU4Q2nQ42u/view?usp=sharing) and [YAMNet features](https://drive.google.com/file/d/10s6PY_Hlau0HzR32nMr5Q6Ffaq92CJan/view?usp=sharing) to train the models instead of extracting them on your own.
 We tired:

 - Traditional audio features as the input for MLP models (3 different sizes)